go-vgo/robotgo/cdeps/README.md

-C language dependent package, better to compilation.
+C language dependent package, better to compilation. ( zlib and libpng )